Wiki · Concept · Last reviewed June 25, 2026

 Governance Use

 A governance review should treat WebHID as hardware authority.
 Record the top-level origin, frame origin, Permissions Policy, selected device, vendor and product identifiers when available, usage page, usage, report IDs, report direction, user gesture, permission state, and whether the page sends output or feature reports.
-If a model is involved, record the prompt, generated report data, tool calls, and human confirmation path.
+If a model is involved, record the prompt, generated report data, tool calls, human confirmation path, and whether any device action was irreversible or persistent.

 Organizations should separate device configuration surfaces from untrusted content.
-A support portal, controller setup page, or accessibility-device tool should not casually share an origin with advertising scripts, model-generated previews, unreviewed plugins, or third-party widgets.
+A support portal, controller setup page, accessibility-device tool, classroom device portal, or factory diagnostic page should not casually share an origin with advertising scripts, model-generated previews, unreviewed plugins, or third-party widgets.
 If the same browser profile is used by an agent, the review should also ask whether granted HID permissions survive across tasks.

 Limits